Nun-z/XboxRetailModeAppGuideLegacy/README.md

 **4.**  Double-click on the resulting .sln file that corresponds to your app.
 If the source code has multiple .sln files, make sure to click on the one that is specifically intended for generating a UWP package.

+**5.**  For RetroArch, you will need the .sln file in the RetroArch/pkg/msvc-uwp/ directory.

+**6.**  For RetroArch, download the cores here (https://buildbot.libretro.com/nightly/windows/x86_64/RetroArch_cores.7z) and place them in the RetroArch/pkg/msvc-uwp/RetroArch-msvc2017-UWP/cores/x64/cores/ directory.

+**7.**  For RetroArch, download the other .dll files here (https://buildbot.libretro.com/nightly/windows/x86_64/RetroArch_update.7z) and place them in the RetroArch/pkg/msvc-uwp/RetroArch-msvc2017-UWP/cores/x64/ directory.

-**5.**  Visual Studio will launch.
+**8.**  Visual Studio will launch.
 Click on the "sign in" button at the top-right of the screen.

 ![VSsignin](https://i.imgur.com/nHCZj2L.png "click on the sign-in button")

-**6.**  Log in with the Microsoft account that is linked to your Xbox.
+**9.**  Log in with the Microsoft account that is linked to your Xbox.

-**7.**  Right-click on the UWP project in the Solution Explorer, place the mouse over the "publish" option, and then click on "associate app with the store."
+**10.**  Right-click on the UWP project in the Solution Explorer, place the mouse over the "publish" option, and then click on "associate app with the store."

 ![associate](https://i.imgur.com/bu80QeO.png "Associate the source code with your app")

-**8.**  Press the "next" button, click on the name of your app, and then click on the "next" button again.
+**11.**  Press the "next" button, click on the name of your app, and then click on the "next" button again.

-**9.**  Click on the "associate" button.
+**12.**  Click on the "associate" button.
 The window will close.

-**10.**  Right-click on the UWP project in the Solution Explorer, place the mouse over the "publish" option, and then click on "create app packages."
+**13.**  Right-click on the UWP project in the Solution Explorer, place the mouse over the "publish" option, and then click on "create app packages."

 ![createpackage](https://i.imgur.com/tiD1dn0.png "create the package")

-**11.**  Click on the topmost radio button next to the text containing your app's name.
+**14.**  Click on the topmost radio button next to the text containing your app's name.
 Then, click on the "next" button.

-**12.**  Click on the checkbox for "automatically increment" and uncheck all checkboxes that are not related to the x64 configuration.
+**15.**  Click on the checkbox for "automatically increment" and uncheck all checkboxes that are not related to the x64 configuration.

-**13.**  Uncheck the checkbox for "generate artifacts to validate..."
+**16.**  Uncheck the checkbox for "generate artifacts to validate..."

 ![makepackagefile](https://i.imgur.com/c4IVMaF.png "select package options")

-**14.**  Click on the "create" button.
+**17.**  Click on the "create" button.

-**15.**  Click on the "output location" link.
+**18.**  Click on the "output location" link.

 ![linktopackage](https://i.imgur.com/kEVgRFW.png "open the package destination")